 - organising lectures, visits and exhibitions for its members and the general public (see ‘Events’);

 - research into the history of St Albans and Hertfordshire, both by individual members and groups, and publication of the results;

 - maintaining and developing of an extensive library of primary and secondary resources at the Society’s premises in Sandridge Gate Business Park;

 - assisting with a range of archaeological research projects; and

 - facilitating public access to the Clock Tower, in conjunction with the Civic Society;

-- co-operating with a wide range of organisations [insert hyperlink] with which we share objectives.
+- co-operating with a wide range of organisations with which we share objectives.

 There are many ways to become involved as a member of the Society, and we hope that you will join us in promoting the wealth of historical interest that St Albans provides.
-You can complete and send us the form below, send an e-mail to email@example.com, or simply come along to one of the lectures – see ‘Events’.
+Take a look at the Research section to see if something piques your interest, send an e-mail to firstname.lastname@example.org, or simply come along to one of the lectures – see ‘Events‘.